(audio abstract – 2 mins)

 «to Franco and his (our) “loyal” friendship» – Dedication by Antonio Boggeri to Franco Grignani, 1974 [from the book “Lo Studio Boggeri 1933-1973 – Comunicazione visuale e grafica applicata – progetto immagine”, 1974 – from Grignani archive]

 Boggeri held the belief, as reported by the Ticino-born Bruno Monguzzi, that perfection, akin to the Swiss credo, was not enough in graphics (referred to as ‘the cobweb theory‘).
 In his own way, Grignani managed to “de-sterilize the rigor”, and in a joyful and unrepeatable period within the so-called ‘milanesi terribili’, contributed to the amalgamation of two cultures: “the Swiss, logical and constructive, and the Italian, poetic and libertarian” [Bruno Monguzzi, 2011].
-Grignani was aware that “normally the graphic composition in Italy and Switzerland (taken as a model) tended towards a distribution of elements in a position of rest.
-But communication itself is dynamic” [from the Italian-French magazine ‘arte e società’, 6/7, 1973].
+Grignani was aware that “normally, graphic composition in Italy and Switzerland (taken as a model) tended towards a distribution of elements in a position of rest.
+But communication is, by its very nature, dynamic.”
+[I].

 “Though some trends in the world of design, in the teaching that is done in the schools, are for stressing the need for balance among similar spaces, to produce a feeling of contemplative motionlessness, all the rules of strict form and all balanced structurings yield silence.”